First Pregnancy Trimester (Weeks 1-12)

 Third Trimester Baby

 The third trimester baby is growing very rapidly, gaining weight, and maturing his or her brain and lungs.
-The movement and kicks are now energetic and frequent and can be counted to monitor fetal well-being.
+The baby's movement and kicks are now energetic and frequent and can be counted to monitor fetal well-being.
 In the ninth pregnancy month, the baby descends into the pelvis and takes on vertex position (head towards the birth canal) to facilitate the delivery.

 A “full term” pregnancy is one that lasts between 39 weeks and 0 days to 40 weeks and 6 days, although it is normal for delivery to take place between the 37th and 42nd weeks.